Battle of Lutter: Background

-The battle
+Battle

 The Danish-German army left Wolfenbüttel in late July 1626 seeking to bring Tilly to battle, unaware he had received over 4,000 reinforcements from Wallenstein and was thus far stronger than had been assumed.
 Torrential rain turned the roads into mud and caused supply shortages, while Tilly captured Protestant-held fortresses at Münden, Northeim and Göttingen.
 Since relieving these garrisons had been a primary objective for Christian, he decided to cut his losses and withdraw, but the poor roads impeded the movement of the baggage train and guns and slowed his retreat.
 For three successive days, the rearguard fought off attacks by Tilly's cavalry until on 27 August Christian decided to make a stand at Lutter am Barenberge, twenty miles from Wolfenbüttel.

 The army was formed into three separate lines, Christian leading the centre, 20 year old Philipp von Hesse-Kassel the right, and the highly experienced Fuchs von Bimbach on the left.
 His position appeared extremely strong; although the Neile and Hummecke rivers immediately in front had largely dried out, woods on either side protected both flanks, while their artillery covered the only bridge.
 However, the troops were tired and hungry, as well as being slightly outnumbered following the withdrawal four days previously of Frederick Ulrich, Duke of Brunswick-Lüneburg, and his detachment of 2,000.
 In addition, Christian failed to clarify the command structure, a problem exacerbated when he left his position to deal with the baggage train, which had become stuck in the woods behind.